-Similarly, in a study from 2004, cordyceps did not improve aerobic exercise endurance when it was given to 22 male cyclists for 5 weeks.
+In another investigation, cordyceps did not improve aerobic exercise endurance when it was given to 22 male cyclists for 5 weeks.
 People in this study received 3 grams (3000 milligrams) of cordyceps per day (this is more than is in Mdrive).
-This study was published in the International Journal of Sports Nutrition and Exercise Metabolism.

-When it comes to exercise, cordyceps seems to suffer from small studies that don't last very long.
-I'm looking forward to better studies being done.
+To be fair, cordyceps exercise studies seem to suffer from small studies that don't last very long.

 See the Shakeology review for additional information.

 Cordyceps And The Immune System

 There are several studies showing that cordyceps appears to stimulate the immune system in mice as well as in test tubes.

 Human cordyceps research on immunity appears to be limited to test tube research for the most part.
 It might stimulate the immune system or might not.
 I just don't know.